 |Unfair and Constructive Dismissal||£13,704|

-5. Why Diversity & Inclusion Training is so Important
+5. Why diversity and inclusion consultants recommend Diversity & Inclusion Training is so Important

 Many people think Foundation level Diversity and Inclusion Training “is just something you need to do” or “a tick box exercise”.
 However, it has very real, quantifiable and obvious impacts on employees and businesses as detailed above.